atlas-brown/slowpoke/INSTRUCTIONS.md

 3. Slowpoke's prediction model is currently implemented inside the evaluation script in [`slowpoke/test.py`](slowpoke/teset.py).

 4. Benchmarks is available in [`cmd/`](cmd) (Command line entry points) and [`internal/`](inernal) (Request handlers).

+<details><summary>Basic directory structure</summary>
+  * EC2 cluster setup: We provide automation scripts and instructions in `scripts/setup/` to create, initialize, start, stop, and terminate EC2 clusters.
+  * Building and deploying applications with Slowpoke: Instructions are available in `scripts/build/` for instrumenting applications and deploying them with Slowpoke, including modifying YAML configuration files.
+  * Automated testing framework: Scripts in `scripts/test/` support end-to-end experiment orchestration with Slowpoke, enabling reproducible and automated testing.
+ Confirm that the benchmark programs, their inputs, and automation scripts are all publicly available:

 > AEC Reviewers: From this point on, scripts use the provided AWS EC2 instances.
 All preprofiling results, Docker images are also pre-built for efficiency.
 > We provide a kubernete cluster with 13 machines for each reviwer, with all dependencies pre-installed.